Things to Do in Chad

 Travel Tips

 Food Safety: Stick to bottled or boiled water and avoid ice.
-Eat freshly cooked meals from busy local restaurants rather than street stalls.
-Try national dishes like boule (millet porridge) and dried fish, but avoid raw vegetables and unpeeled fruits from unknown sources.
+Choose freshly cooked, hot meals from busy local restaurants.
+Grilled meat and fish are generally safe options.
+Try traditional dishes like boule (millet porridge) and capitaine fish from Lake Chad at recommended establishments.

 When to Visit